-An opportunity to examine the substantive and procedural concepts related to health care liability claims.
-In addition, the class provides exposure to evaluation of a health care liability claim, pre-trial preparation of plaintiff and defendant cases, and examination of expert witnesses.
+An opportunity to examine the substantive and procedural concepts related to healthcare liability claims.
+In addition, the class provides exposure to evaluation of a healthcare liability claim, pre-trial preparation of plaintiff and defendant cases, and examination of expert witnesses.
 The class includes deposition exercises performed in connection with medical residents at the Family Practice Clinic.

-9286 Healthcare: Regulation of Healthcare Professionals (2 qtr. hrs.)
+9286 Healthcare: Regulation of Healthcare Professionals (2 gtr. hrs.)